Red Ivy Purple Waffle Creeper Plant

 Fertilizer

-Note: Red Ivy plant is not intended for human or animal consumption
+Note: Not intended for human or animal consumption.

 Foliage plants in general need access to bright indirect sunlight.
 Avoid keeping them in direct sunlight as it can cause leaves to burn due to extreme sunlight in the afternoon.